 Dave maintained his composure even in the most pressurizing situations, so he was essentially at the forefront of the family’s public campaign to ensure Elizabeth’s case never lost traction.
 In fact, he even helped keep things steady while they were being questioned by authorities, suspicions were raised by the media, and polygraphs were performed by professionals.
 He was certain none of their loved ones were involved in the matter, so he later devoted himself to following up on tips and then helped Elizabeth feel a sense of normalcy upon her rescue.

-Since then, Dave has continued to focus on family, albeit the way it looks has changed over time as he is now not only a brother, uncle, and husband, but also a father as well as a grandfather.
+Since then, Dave has continued to focus on family, albeit the way it looks has changed over time as he is now not only a brother, uncle, and husband, but also a father and a grandfather.
 From what we can tell, he currently resides in Riverton, Utah, where he is surrounded by the love of his life, Julie Jones Smart, the children they share, and at least 7 grandchildren.
-They are also the owners and operators of Utah Camper Rentals, a 2009-established family business that offers a wide range of camping trailers to clients across their home state.
+They are also the owners and operators of Utah Camper Rentals, a family business founded in 2009 that offers a wide range of camping trailers to clients across their home state.

 Tom Smart is a Family Man With a Passion for the Outdoors

 According to the show, Thomas “Tom” Smart was “kind of a little bit on the edge of things, always getting into some trouble” while growing up, which shaped him into the man he became.
 Therefore, when his niece Elizabeth was abducted from her bedroom by someone who seemed to have complete knowledge of the layout of the family home, he came under suspicion.
-As per the show, he failed his polygraph and it was alleged thst his television interviews seemed like he was almost empathetic towards the assailant.
+As per the show, he failed his polygraph, and it was alleged that his television interviews seemed like he was almost empathetic towards the assailant.
+It is imperative to note that polygraph results are not admissible in court and do not establish guilt.
+Despite early scrutiny, Tom was never charged or named a suspect by prosecutors.